shirleyzhang2/CS330-Project/README.md

 # CS330-Project

 ## Data
-- classification task data are adapted from natural-instructions-master
+- classification task data are adapted from [natural-instructions](https://github.com/allenai/natural-instructions)
-- selected tasks from [937, 1388] stored in the `tasks/` folder and on google drive [here](https://drive.google.com/file/d/1HZixR9XLz4X6sQJXIP7viNtPRsx0ZND4/view?usp=share_link)
+- we follow the split specified in natural-instructions/splits/default
+    - we select classification tasks from train_tasks.txt for our train/validation set
+    - we select classification tasks from test_tasks.txt for our test (eval) set

 ### Data sample
 First 10 textual entailment tasks: `eval/textual_entailment_first10.txt`